ATTENTION: Starting July 7, unemployment insurance weekly requirements are changing. For more information, click here.

 man in suit pointing icon

-When you are ready to look for an apprenticeship, use the Apprenticeship.Gov search to find openings in Idaho.
+When you are ready to look for an apprenticeship, use Apprenticeship.gov to find openings in Idaho.

 lady with telescope on arrows icon